Rockies vs. Giants Predictions & Picks - September 16

 Rockies vs. Giants Predictions & Picks: Odds, Moneyline, Spread - September 16

-Saturday's contest between the San Francisco Giants (75-72) and Colorado Rockies (54-92) squaring off at Coors Field has a projected final score of 6-4 (according to our computer prediction) in favor of the Giants, so expect a competitive matchup.
-The game will begin at 2:10 PM ET on September 16.
+Saturday's game between the San Francisco Giants (75-73) and Colorado Rockies (55-92) matching up at Coors Field has a projected final score of 6-4 (according to our computer prediction) in favor of the Giants, so expect a competitive matchup.
+The game will start at 8:10 PM ET on September 16.

-This contest's pitching matchup is set, as the Giants will send Keaton Winn (1-2) to the mound, while Peter Lambert (3-7) will get the nod for the Rockies.
+The Giants will give the nod to Scott Alexander (7-2) against the Rockies and Kyle Freeland (6-14).

 Rockies vs. Giants Game Info & Odds